Complex and Adaptive Dynamical Systems: A Primer: Cellular Automata

-The forest fire automaton differs from typical rules, such as Conway's game of life, having a stochastic component.
-In order to have an interesting dynamics one needs to adjust the growth rate $p$ as a function of system size, so as to keep the fire continuously burning.
+The forest fire automaton differs from typical rules, such as Conway's game of life, {because it has} a stochastic component.
+In order to have an interesting dynamics one needs to adjust the growth rate $p$ as a function of system size, so as to keep the fire {burning continuously}.
 The fires burn down the whole forest when trees grow too fast.
-When the growth rate is too low, on the other hand, the fires may die out completely, being surrounded by ashes.
+When the growth rate is too low, on the other hand, the fires, {being surrounded by ashes, may die out completely}.

-When adjusting the growth rate properly one reaches a steady state, the system having fire fronts continually sweeping through the forest, as it is observed for real-world forest fires and illustrated in Fig.\ \ref{automata_fig_fires}.
+When adjusting the growth rate properly one reaches a steady state, the system having fire fronts continually sweeping through the forest, as is observed for real-world forest fires; { this is illustrated} in Fig.~\ref{automata_fig_fires}.
 In large systems stable spiral structures form and set up a steady rotation.

-\underline{\bf Criticality and lightning}\\ The forest fire model, as defined above, is not critical, since the characteristic time scale $1/p$ for the regrowth of trees governs the dynamics.
-This time scale translates into a characteristic length scale $1/p$, which can be observed in Fig.\ \ref{automata_fig_fires}, via the propagation rule for the fire.
+\runinhead{Criticality and Lightning} The forest fire model, as defined above, is not critical, since the characteristic time scale $1/p$ for the regrowth of trees governs the dynamics.
+This time scale translates into a characteristic length scale $1/p$, which can be observed in Fig.~\ref{automata_fig_fires}, via the propagation rule for the fire.

-Self-organized criticality can however be induced in the forest fire model when introducing an additional rule, namely that a tree might ignite spontaneously with a small probability $f$, when struck by a lightning, allowing also small patches of forest to burn.
+Self-organized criticality can, however, be induced in the forest fire model when introducing an additional rule, namely that a tree might ignite spontaneously with a small probability $f$, when struck by {} lightning, {causing} also small patches of forest to burn.
 We will not discuss this mechanism in detail here, treating instead in the next section the occurrence of self-organized criticality in the sandpile model on a firm mathematical basis.

-\section{The sandpile model and self-organized criticality}
+\section{The Sandpile Model and Self-Organized Criticality}

-\underline{\bf Self-organized criticality}\\ We have learned in the chapter {\em ``Random Boolean Networks''} about the concept `life at the edge of chaos'.
+\runinhead{Self-Organized Criticality} We have learned in Chap.~\ref{chap_networks2} about the concept \qut{life at the edge of chaos}.
 Namely, that certain dynamical and organizational aspects of living organisms may be critical.
-Normal physical and dynamical systems however show criticality only for selected parameters, e.g.\ $T=T_c$, see section \ref{automata_Landau_theory}.
-For criticality to be biologically relevant, the system must evolve into a critical state starting from a wide range of initial states -- one speaks of `self-organized criticality'.
+Normal physical and dynamical systems, however, show criticality only for selected parameters, e.g.\ $T=T_c$, see Sect.~\ref{automata_Landau_theory}.
+For criticality to be biologically relevant, the system must evolve into a critical state starting from a wide range of initial states -- one speaks of \qut{self-organized criticality}.